 The information on this page tells you everything you need to know if your child is starting at the academy, from how to pay for lunch and what students should bring with them, to what time each lesson starts.

-New Year 7 students joining the academy in September 2020 will also receive a copy of our New Student Welcome Pack which answers some of the questions they might have about their new school.
+New Year 7 students joining the academy in September 2020 can find out all about life at the academy on our Year 7 Transition Website.
+They will also receive a copy of our New Student Welcome Pack which answers some of the questions they might have about their new school.

 Parents and Carers - click on the links below for more information on each topic